AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 1. In the **[!UICONTROL Visualizations]** pane:

-   1. Select the **[!UICONTROL Stacked column chart]** visualization.
+   1. Select the **[!UICONTROL Line and stacked column chart]** visualization.

-   A stacked column chart visualization replaces the table while using the same data as the table.
+   A line and stacked column chart visualization replaces the table while using the same data as the table.

+1. Drag and drop purchases onto Line y-axis in the Visualizations pane.

+   The line and stacked column chart is updated.
+Your Power BI Desktop should look like below.

    ![Power BI Desktop Use Case 5 Graph](assets/uc5-pbi-chart.png)

-1. On the stacked column chart visualization:
+1. On the line and stacked column chart visualization:

    1. Select ![More](/help/assets/icons/More.svg).
    1. From the context menu, select **[!UICONTROL Show as a table]**.